 I was contacted recently by a publisher to review a new coloring book, and I jumped at the chance.
 If you’ve been following me awhile, you know that I’m obsessed with coloring books.
 I even have an entire Amazon Wish List that is just for all the coloring books I’m interested in!
 I typically do a video flip-through when I review coloring books, but since all the pages are available to view online, I decided not to this time.
-I’m including photos of a couple of my favorite illustrations in the book, as well as a couple of the pages I’ve colored.

 About the Book:

 Title: Adult Coloring Book Variety Posters #1

 Illustrator: Jess Perna

 Publisher: Perna Publishing